tasb/dotnet-training/labs/lab02.md

 First, create a folder named `personal-finance-demo` and navigate to it.

-Then, create a new solution using the following command:

 Inside it create a folder called `src` where you'll add your dotnet projects.

 Finally, on root folder, create a file named `nuget.config` with the following content: